 The Argentinian winemaker – and California-based doctor – needs to talk less and listen more, but she does have a preternatural ability to make any child or baby smile

-With its Champagne and its £100,000 ampoules, the producer of Grange and other legendary wines has completed its move into the luxury goods market.
-Adam Lechmere wonders what this means for those of us who simply want great Aussie wines
+With its Champagne and its £100,000 ampoules, the producer of Grange and other legendary wines has moved into the luxury goods market.
+Now it's had its fingers burned in the Chinese market.
+Adam Lechmere wonders what it all means for those of us who simply want great Aussie wine

 Resilient South African wineries look for the silver lining